cppalliance/cppalliance.github.io/tools/werkprufer.md

 ## Phase II.
 Die Ermittlung (The Investigation)

-The Pr&uuml;fkammer does not inspect in ignorance.
+The Pr&uuml;fstelle does not inspect in ignorance.
 The Pr&uuml;fakte is assembled before the first measurement is taken, because a Werkpr&uuml;fer who investigates during the inspection is a Werkpr&uuml;fer who has already decided the outcome.

 ### 4. Assemble the Pr&uuml;fakte

 A defect report built on three sources is hearsay.
 A defect report built on thirty is a case.

-The *Pr&uuml;fakte* is the inspection file - every piece of evidence the Pr&uuml;fkammer can locate before the inspection begins.
+The *Pr&uuml;fakte* is the inspection file - every piece of evidence the Pr&uuml;fstelle can locate before the inspection begins.
 No inspection proceeds without it.
 The Werkpr&uuml;fer who inspects before investigating is guessing, and a guess dressed as a finding is worse than no finding at all.

 **When:** Always.
 Before any inspection or questioning.